lsst-sqre/sqr-000/index.rst

 Technotes are single-page documents
 -----------------------------------

-This limitation is made purposefully to limit the scope of technotes, make it possible to easily print a technote in its entirely, and allow readers to their browser's search feature to navigate a document.
+This limitation is made purposefully to limit the scope of technotes, make it possible to easily print a technote in its entirely, and allow readers to use their browser's search feature to navigate a document.
 We are designing technote presentation to accommodate on-page navigation within a long document.

 Technotes are citeable